tghastly/PYNQ-1/docs/source/11a_iop_architecture.rst

 For example, a shield with a UART and 5 Digital IO can connect the UART to pins D0, D1, and the Digital IO can be connected to pins D2 - D6.

 While there is support for analog inputs via the internal XADC, this only allows inputs of 0-1V.
-The Arduino interface supports 0-5V analog inputs which is not supported on the PYNQ-Z1.
+The Arduino interface supports 0-5V analog inputs which is not supported by Zynq.

 Arduino IOP configurable Switch